ClydeDz/amazon-goodreads-navigator-chrome-extension/docs/CONTRIBUTING.md

 - Clone this repo and install the required node modules.
 - Run `npm run build` to build this project.
 - Follow [these instructions](https://superuser.com/a/247654) to install this extension locally.
 Use the generated `dist` folder as the folder containing the extensions code to load.
-- Once installed, you should see a View in Goodreads button on any Amazon book page.
+- Once installed, you should see a 'View in Goodreads' button on any Amazon book page.

 ## Merging your changes in
 In other words, the pull request process.
 When you're ready with your changes, open up a pull request to get your changes merged in.
 Follow the checklist below to ensure you've covered the requirements.